-SFP slot for 3.3V mini GBIC module supports hot swappable SFP fiber transceiver.
-Before connecting the other switches, workstation or Media Converter, make sure both side of the SFP transfer are with the same media type, for example, 1000Base-SX to 1000Base-SX, 1000Base-LX to 1000Base-LX, and check the fiber-optic cable type matches the SFP transfer model.
+SFP slot supports hot swappable SFP fiber transceiver.
+Before connecting the other switches, workstation or Media Converter, make sure both side of the SFP transfer are with the same media type, for example, 1000Base-SX to 1000Base-SX, 1000Bas-LX to 1000Base-LX, and check the fiber-optic cable type matches the SFP transfer model.
 To connect to 1000Base-SX transceiver, use the multi-mode fiber cable with male duplex LC connector type for one side.
+To connect to 1000Base-LX transfer, use the single-mode fiber cable with male duplex LC connector type for one side.